 I tinkered with ingredients to create the recipe for this puff pastry, but the method I owe to Tom.
 He shared it in his excellent cookbook, Tom Douglas’ Seattle Kitchen.
 You mix up all of the ingredients in a food processor, form the dough, and then roll it up jellyroll style – so many layers so quick.

 Puff pastry is a great item to keep in your freezer for making quick and elegant main dishes like pot pies or savory tarts or quick fruit tart desserts.
-I’ll share some favorites in my next few posts.

-- 1 cup (2 sticks), cold, unsalted butter cut into ½ inch chunks
+- 1 cup cold, unsalted butter cut into ½ inch chunks (2 sticks)

 - 2 cups whole wheat pastry flour